alinanew/CountThrees_C/README.md

 # cs178
 This is description for this repo.
+Here you put info.